ZhukovGreen/presenations/can-we-have-a-better-fs.md

 * Not supporting local development at all
 * Metadata is tables centric
 * Poor search experience (very plain)
-* Lineage requires you to upgrade to the unity catalog
+* Lineage requires you to upgrade to the Unity catalog
 * Unity catalog makes the local development almost impossible

 ----